File operations in Angular File Manager component

 NodeJS file service provider

-To perform the directory upload in the NodeJS file service provider, use the below code snippet in app.post method in the filesystem-server.js file.
+To implement directory upload in the NodeJS file service provider, add the following code to the app.post method in your filesystem-server.js file:

 var uploadedFileName = folders[folders.length - 1];